If you do not change direction, you may end up where you are heading.Lao Tzu

 There are certainly many exceptions to this rule, and we actively encourage you to try to develop the concentration and muscle control required to sharpen in both directions on rough and medium stones, but be aware it may take some years.
 In the meantime, remember the ancient adage and imperial moto: festina lente, which we chose to translate as “Slow is smooth; Smooth is fast. “

 Part of the difficulty of sharpening in both directions is the resulting loss of concentration: the swing of the thing is hard to sense.
-Perhaps another part of it is due to the difficulty of controlling the complicated and constantly-changing angles of bone and tendon.
-Both of these natural mental and physical tendencies can be overcome by talented and determined people given time and daily practice, but in the case of everyone I have ever talked with on the subject, it takes many years of focused on-the-job practice, and extreme concentration at first to overcome pre-existing bad habits and avoid developing bad muscle memory.
+Perhaps another part of it is due to the difficulty of controlling the complicated and constantly-changing angles of bones and joints.
+Both of these natural mental and physical tendencies can be overcome by talented and determined people given time and daily practice, but in the case of everyone I have ever talked with on the subject, it takes many years of focused on-the-job practice, and extreme concentration at first to overcome pre-existing bad habits and avoid developing importune muscle memory.

 At this point you need to make a decision, unless you have already made it inadvertently.
 That is, to sharpen on either the push stroke (pushing the blade away from you) or the pull stroke (pulling the blade towards you).
 Most people choose the push stroke, as do I, but in reality the pull stroke is actually a little more efficient because the pressure tends to focus closer to the bevel’s front instead of back, and rocking is reduced.
 Whichever direction you choose, use it consistently.